hubidu/codeceptjs-testbook/README.md

 - Run testbook app and server in a docker container

 - Use and display markdown in feature and scenario titles

+## BETA 2
+- Record test runs on the server

 ## BACKLOG
 - When a test fails show possibly related changes in source code (e. g. using a correlation service which uses the tags to find changes in related projects)